 It was the local community here that was one of the first to establish several creative groups in their village: for dance, theatre and music.

 You can clearly see the town of Varosha (Βαρώσια), popular with tourists in the early 1970s, as well as traces of shells left behind from the so-called Operation Attila (July 20-21, 1974, on August 15, Famagusta fell under occupation) from the roof of the local cultural centre and cafes (admission to the viewing platformcosts 2 euros, cafe visitors get a discountand you’ll be given strong binoculars for your custom).

-Incidentally, after the Turkish invasion, about 75% of the area surrounding the village became part of Northern Cyprus.
+Incidentally, after the Turkish invasion, about 75% of the area surrounding the village became the part of Cyprus occupied by Turkey.